xuhdev/MAX-Image-Completer/README.md

 # IBM Developer Model Asset Exchange: Image Completer

 This repository contains code to instantiate and deploy an image completer model.
 The goal is to fill in missing or corrupted parts of an image.
 This model uses Deep Convolutional Generative Adversarial Networks (DCGAN) to fill the missing regions in an image.
 The model is trained using [celebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and works best for completing corrupted portions in human face.
-Input to the model is an image with corrupted face.
+Input to the model is an image with single corrupted face.
 [OpenFace](https://github.com/cmusatyalab/openface) face recognition tool will detect and extract the corrupted face from the input image.
 This extracted face is then given to OpenFace alignment tool where it is aligned (inner eyes with bottom lip) and resized (64 x 64) producing an output that can be used by the model to fill the corrupted portions.
 The output is a collage of 20 images, in a 4x5 grid, representing the intermediate results and final completed image (bottom-right).

 The model is based on the [Tensorflow implementation of DCGAN](https://github.com/bamos/dcgan-completion.tensorflow).
 The model weights are hosted on [IBM Cloud Object Storage](http://max-assets.s3-api.us-geo.objectstorage.softlayer.net/image-completer/1.0/checkpoint.tar.gz).
 The code in this repository deploys the model as a web service in a Docker container.
-This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/code/exchanges/models/).
+This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/exchanges/models/).

 _NOTE: Model takes about a minute to return the result._